cindyloo/devart-template/project_posts/2014-02-15-Laplacian-And-Background.md

 so, the openCV examples in Mastering OpenCV With Practical Computer Vision Projects are pretty great.
-The simple kernels I was using aren't nearly as good as the Laplacian filter...
-I've got a sketch-image that I am going to work with for now.
+The simple kernels I was using aren't nearly as good as the Laplacian filter I've got a sketch-image that I am going to work with for now.
 I'll come back to tweaking the sketch- making it more scratchy/grainy-what have you